 As you are probably aware, angels are enjoying tremendous popularity these days.
-I have seen television shows with story after story of people's angelic encounters.
-We even have a store here in Sedona called Angels, Art and Crystals.
+I have seen television shows with story after story of people’s angelic encounters.
 All of this naturally prompts a Course student to wonder what A Course in Miracles has to say about angels.
 At first blush one might assume that angels are either too biblical or too New Age to be given any credence by the Course.
-Yet before we let our preconceptions get too solidified, let's simply ask: What does the Course itself say on this subject?
+Yet before we let our preconceptions get too solidified, let’s simply ask: What does the Course itself say on this subject?

-There are at least ten references to angels in the overall body of Course material (I'll number them for the sake of referencing them below:
+There are at least fifteen references to angels in the overall body of Course material.
+For the sake of referencing them in this article, I’ll number them as found in the Complete Edition (CE):

 God’s angels hover near and all about.
 His Love surrounds you, and of this be sure; that I will never leave you comfortless.
 (8)

 The point of this passage is that we are not alone.
 “God’s angels” are with us, God’s Love is with us, and Jesus is with us.
 Not only are angels classed alongside definitely real things (God’s Love and Jesus), but, unless they are real, the passage is rather empty.
 Who would be reassured by being told: “Take comfort; you are not alone.
 Around you hovers a whole host of mere metaphors”?